rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 Hardly visible are the 20 tiles of size 250x250 at the beginning, which are followed by 169 tiles of size 500x500 which are also hardly visible.
 Then follow some outliers, 2240 tiles of size 500x500, and 24701 tiles of size 1000x1000.
 The second half of the file does not contain offsets of tiles.

-Clearly, it is interesting to understand the purpose of the values I have called "outliers" but for let us skip them:
+Clearly, it is interesting to understand the purpose of the values I have called "outliers" but for now let us skip them:

 ![Offsets of tiles and their offsets (coloured by tile size, without outliers)](/img/ve_offsets_colored_wo_outliers.png)